In Search Of Yummy-ness

 Ingredients used to make smoked salmon tea sandwiches layed out on a table.
 Ingredients include smoked salmon, Pumpernickel bread, cream cheese, capers and more.

 • Cream Cheese: Use full-fat cream cheese for richness.
-Let it come to room temperature before mixing—this makes it easier to blend and results in a smoother filling.
+Let it come to room temperature before mixing.
+Vegan cream cheese should also work.

 • Capers: These pickled flower buds add a tangy, savoury punch.
 If you don't have them or don't enjoy their flavour, you can leave them out.

-• Fresh Dill: The fresh herbal flavour of dill complements smoked salmon beautifully.
-If needed, you can substitute dried dill—use about one-third of the amount.
+• Fresh Dill: The fresh herbal flavour of dill complements the smoked salmon.
+Substitute with dried dill (use ⅓ the amount).

 • Bread: Thinly sliced pumpernickel or rye gives the sandwiches a bold, slightly nutty base.
-You can also use white or whole wheat bread—just make sure the slices are soft and easy to trim.
+You can also use any soft bread, though, like white or whole wheat.
 Avoid breads with thick crusts, seeds, or large holes.

 An illustration of a recipe card next to a green bowl with ingredients falling into it.